-The multiple uses of geosynthetics in the design of modern municipal solid waste landfills is a good illustration of an application in which the different geosynthetics can be and have been used to perform all the functions discussed previously.
-Virtually all the different types of geosynthetics discussed previously have been used in the design of both base and cover liner systems of landfill facilities.
-Fig. 1 illustrates the extensive multiple uses of geosynthetics in both the cover and the base liner systems of a modern landfill facility (Zornberg & Christopher 1999).
+The multiple uses of geosynthetics in the design of modern municipal solid waste landfills is a good illustration of the use of the different geosynthetics for the purpose of fulfilling multiple functions.
+Virtually all the different types of geosynthetics have been used in the design of both base and cover liner systems of landfill facilities.
+Fig. 1 illustrates the extensive multiple uses of geosynthetics in both the cover and the base liner systems of a modern landfill facility (Zornberg & Christopher 2007).
 The base liner system illustrated in Fig. 1 is a double composite liner system.
 Double composite liner systems are used in some instances for containment of municipal solid waste and are frequently used for landfills designed to contain hazardous waste.
 The base liner system shown in the figure includes a geomembrane/GCL composite as the primary liner system and a geomembrane/compacted clay liner composite as the secondary system.
-The leak detection system, located between the primary and secondary liners. is а geotextile/geonet composite.
+The leak detection system, located between the primary and secondary liners, is a geotextile/geonet composite.
 The leachate collection system overlying the primary liner on the bottom of the liner system consists of gravel with a network of perforated pipes.
 A geotextile protection layer beneath the gravel provides a cushion to protect the primary geomembrane from puncture by stones in the overlying gravel.
-The leachate collection system overlying the primary liner on the side slopes of the liner а geocomposite sheet drain system is (geotextile/geonet composite) merging into the gravel on the base.
+The leachate collection system overlying the primary liner on the side slopes of the liner system is a geocomposite sheet drain (geotextile/geonet composite) merging into the gravel on the base.
 A geotextile filter covers the entire footprint of the landfill and prevents clogging of the leachate collection and removal system.
 The groundwater level may be controlled at the bottom of the landfill by gradient control drains built using geotextile filters.
 Moreover, the foundation soil below the bottom of the landfill may be stabilized as shown in the figure using randomly distributed fiber reinforcements, while the steep side soil slopes beneath the liner could also be reinforced using geogrids.
 Different types of geosynthetics (e.g. geogrids, geotextiles, fibers) could have been selected for stabilization of the foundation soils.